mm80843/T3.5/docs/Benef/PBN__Benef_60.md

 # __Data integration__

-## Name of the Benefit

-Ontologies support data integration, sharing, and reproducibility, facilitating computer-assisted data analysis and reasoning.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from improved data analysis and reasoning, leading to more accurate and valuable insights, and potentially valuable discoveries and patents.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_60.md)